rcghpge/version-cv/README.md

   - Scoping the work only to what is understood as data science today
   - Time constraints and restrictions on what to build and how to build
   - Complete Python built models not developed due to time constraints
+  - Scope of requirements for academic level projects
+  - Did not fully test builds

 ### Performance Comparison